 The Illinois School Code (105 ILCS 5/26-1) and case law permit a parent or legal guardian to educate his or her child at home if instruction is given in the English language.
 Parents or legal guardians are responsible for providing a child with an organized educational program and using appropriate materials and teaching methods in order to satisfy statutory requirements.

 In addition, if parents or legal guardians choose to educate their child at home, CPS requests that they complete the Chicago Public Schools Statement of Assurance and provide a letter indicating the manner in which they will be instructing their child at home.
-This documentation should be filed with CPS annually for each child.
+This documentation is requested to be filed with CPS annually for each child.

 How to File Your Homeschooling Documentation with CPS